Kernix13/markdown-cheatsheet/README.md

 ```
 **NOTE**: By using "1" for each list item, you can cut & paste to change the order of items and the numbering will change to match the new order.

+Does this make sense?
+You can use both unordered and ordered together -> bullets with roamn numerals, or numbers with bullets:

+1. - What?
+1. - Really?
+1. - Why?
+- 10. What is this
+- 15. Again?
+- 50. Any use cases?

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Nested